SwitzerChees/nuxt-document-scanner/README.md

 **AI-powered mobile document scanning for Nuxt 4** with real-time corner detection, automatic capture, and professional image enhancement.
 Built with ONNX.js, OpenCV.js, and cutting-edge computer vision.

+> ⚠️ **DISCLAIMER**: This package is currently under heavy construction and is **NOT STABLE** for production use.
+The API may change significantly between versions.
+Contributions, feedback, and help are very welcome!
+Please open issues for bugs or feature requests.

 - [✨ &nbsp;Release Notes](https://github.com/SwitzerChees/nuxt-document-scanner/releases)
 - [🏀 &nbsp;Online Demo](https://nuxt-document-scanner.netlify.app)